Soldiers & Fighters

 Actions

 Multiattack.
 The knight makes three Blessed Blade attacks.
-It may replace two attacks with a use of its Inspiring Commander or Spellcasting.
+It may replace two attacks with a use of its Rally the Troops or Spellcasting.

 Blessed Blade.
 Melee Weapon Attack: +7 to hit, reach 5ft., one target.
 Hit 11 (2d6 + 4) slashing damage and 3 (1d6) radiant damage.
-If the attack hits and there is another hostile target within 5 ft then that target also takes 4 slashing damage.
+If the attack misses, the target still takes 4 slashing damage.

 Spellcasting.
 The knight casts one of the following spells, using Wisdom as the spellcasting ability (spell save DC 14):